-You might hate the term "hey boomer" but there are a lot of people who fit the age demographic.
-The Chicago Tribune reported that the youngest baby boomers are now in their mid-50s.
-The oldest are in their 70s.
-The boomers are getting older, and many have already retired.
-The Late-Boomers and Generation X are also aging in mass.
+You might hate the term "hey boomer," but there are many people who fit the age demographic.
+The Chicago Tribune reported that the youngest baby boomers are now in their mid-50s, and the oldest are in their 70s.
+The boomers are getting older, and many have already retired, and the Late-Boomers and Generation X are also aging in mass numbers.

 About 10,000 baby boomers turn 65 each day.
-The U.S. Department of Health and Human Services reports that about 70 percent of people who reach age 65 will require some type of long-term care service before they die.
+The U.S. Department of Health and Human Services reports that about 70 percent of people who reach age 65 will require help with at least one major activity of daily living (ADL), and half of us will need more significant long-term care with at least two or more ADLs.

 South Carolina is among states with a fast-growing aging population, with natives and career-related transplants being supplemented by a flow of older people moving here as a destination in later life.

 More and more, the need for long-term care approaches the crisis level as people live longer.
-That means family members may be thrust into participation, whether ready or not, says Chris Orestis, senior health-care advocate and CEO of Life Care Funding.
+That means family members are often thrust into participation, whether ready or not, says Chris Orestis, senior health care advocate and CEO of Life Care Funding.

 “In many situations, the need for care will creep up on a family.”